-Although it is impossible to write reviews for each piece of equipment, I do sometimes post both field tests and in-depth reviews on my blog.
+Although it is impossible to write reviews for each piece of equipment, I sometimes post field tests and in-depth reviews on my blog.

-This is a long article, which I am dividing into three categories: In The Field, In the Office, and Behind the Scenes.
+This article is long, so I am dividing it into three categories: In The Field, In the Office, and Behind the Scenes.

-Before I get started, I want to set a three ground rules:
+Before I get started, I want to set three ground rules:

-- If you see an *, it means I didn’t pay for the product.
+- If you see an *, I didn’t pay for the product.
+It doesn’t change anything.
+I use and love every piece of gear on this list, but I feel it’s important to disclose what I’ve paid for and what I’ve been If you see an *, I didn’t pay for the product.
 It doesn’t change anything.
 I use and love every piece of gear on this list, but I feel it’s important to disclose what I’ve paid for and what I’ve been given.

 - If you click a gear link, it might be an affiliate link, but most won’t be.

 - If you’re reading this before a major purchase, please understand this is the gear I use.
-I will try to highlight updated gear whenever new versions of my favourite equipment is released.
+I will try to highlight the updated kit whenever new versions of my favourite equipment are released.

-With the introduction taken care of, let’s take a look inside my camera kit!
+With the introduction taken care of, let’s look inside my camera kit!

 Photo and Video Equipment List: In The Field

 As you’re about to learn, I use a lot of different photography equipment.
-It is very rare that I carry everything at the same time.
+I rarely carry everything at the same time.
 In fact, it probably wouldn’t fit in my camera bag.
 And even if I could squeeze it all in, I certainly couldn’t lift it into an overhead compartment without assistance like Air Canada requires.

-DJI Osmo Pocket – Essentially, it’s a GoPro on a gimbal.
+DJI Osmo Action– Essentially, it’s a GoPro.
 I use it exclusively for video, especially high-action situations where I cannot use a larger camera.
-While I wish it had a wider field of view, it’s hard to complain about a camera that shoots 4k60fps for less than $500.
+While I wish it had a wider field of view, its colour profile is beautiful and perfectly fits my edit workflow.

-DJI Mavic 2 PRO – Inexpensive, great quality and only occasional connection issues.
+DJI Mavic 2 PRO – Inexpensive, excellent quality and only occasional connection issues.
 Owning a drone is indispensable when shooting video, but let me take this opportunity for a small PSA.
-Please follow the rules, wherever you fly.
+Please follow the rules wherever you fly.
 When you don’t, it makes it harder for everyone.

 Sony FE 16-35mm f/2.8 GM – If I could only own a single lens, this is what I’d choose.
 It’s great for landscapes, night sky and big-landscape/little person action shots.
 It’s tack sharp, too, so the only downside is the steep price tag.

 Sony FE 24-70mm f/2.8 GM – Truthfully, I’ve always felt this is an unnecessary camera lens.
-I prefer photography with wider or longer lenses.
-As I have transitioned to video, I’ve embraced this as my single-lens film lens.
-Much like the 16-35mm f2.8 GM lens, it’s tact sharp and shockingly expensive.
-Yet it continues to prove itself and I consider it money well spent.
+I prefer photography with broader or longer lenses.
+I’ve embraced this as my single-lens film lens as I have transitioned to video.
+It’s tack sharp and shockingly expensive, like the 16-35mm f2.8 GM lens.
+Yet it continues to prove itself, and I consider it money well spent.

-Sony FE 70-200mm f/4.0 G OSS – This is the only lens in my kit that I’d love to upgrade.
+Sony FE 70-200mm f/4.0 G OSS – This is the only lens I’d love to upgrade in my kit.
 I’d trade it for the FE 100-400mm f4.5-5.6 GM OSS in a heartbeat, as I’d simply love the additional reach.
 Having said that, this is a great lens that I use to compress mountain scenes.
 It’s also relatively inexpensive.

-Sigma 50mm f/1.4 DG HSM Art – When I traveled to Scotland last year, on a family vacation, this is the only lens I carried.
-It shoots beautiful portraits, compresses landscapes and easily stitches panoramas.
+Sigma 50mm f/1.4 DG HSM Art – When I travelled to Scotland last year on a family vacation, this was the only lens I carried.
+It shoots beautiful portraits, compresses landscapes and quickly stitches panoramas.
 It’s great for night sky images, too.
 With a retail price under $1000, it’s a lens every photographer should own.

 Tripods, Gimbals and Sliders